Choosing a hemodialysis treatment plan

 Nocturnal home hemodialysis

 If you work, go to school or have other commitments during the day, you may choose to do nocturnal home hemodialysis.
 This treatment schedule allows you and your care partner to do your treatments at home, while you sleep.
 Each treatment session lasts six to eight hours and can be done every other night or more often, depending on what your doctor thinks is best for you.
 Having your treatments more often and for longer periods of time means that fluid is taken out of your blood more slowly and more often.
-This may help you feel better between treatments and may allow you more freedom with your diet and fluid intake.
+This may help you feel better between treatments and may allow you more freedom with your eating habits and fluid intake.

 Short daily home hemodialysis